 Millicent Kennelly is a Lecturer in the Department of Tourism, Sport and Hotel Management at Griffith University, specialising in event and project management.
 Millicent has been researching and teaching in event management, with a specific focus on sport events, since 2004.
 Her teaching and research interests include: sport events, event management, project management, strategic engagement of event stakeholders, and leveraging events for tourism outcomes.

 Dr Jason Doyle

 Jason Doyle, is a sessional lecturer in the Department of Tourism, Sport and Hotel management.
 Dr Doyle is an expert in sports marketing and fan behaviour.
 He has conducted research for the major football codes in Australia.
 Jason can comment on the worth of an athlete, how his/her brand is impacted and the role fans play.

 Associate Professor Clare Minahan

-Clare Minahan is a senior lecturer from the School of Allied Health Sciences and Menzies Health Institute Queensland.
+Clare Minahan is a senior lecturer from the School of Health Sciences and Social Work and Menzies Health Institute Queensland.
 Her areas of research include Exercise Physiology and Human Movement and Sports Science.
 She can talk about athlete physiology and injury rehabilitation.